 T-STEP – TEACCH School Transition to Employment and Postsecondary Education

-The TEACCH® School Transition to Employment and Postsecondary Education Program (T-STEP) is a FREE intervention developed to support transition to employment and post secondary education for 16-21 year olds with Autism Spectrum Disorder who will or have received a standard course of study high school diploma.
+The TEACCH® School Transition to Employment and Postsecondary Education Program (T-STEP) is a FREE intervention developed to support transition to employment and post secondary education for 16-21 year olds with Autism Spectrum Disorder who will or have received the Future-Ready Core high school diploma.

 The T-STEP covers seven transition skills modules grouped into four intervention areas

 - Goal Setting Skills – These modules involve choosing and working toward individual’s goals.

 - Executive Function Skills – These modules target approaching tasks in an organized manner and time management and flexibility.